 Can be stored in

-an airtight container in the refrigerator for up to two weeks.
+an airtight container in the refrigerator for about two weeks.
 Serve at room temperature.

 Bourbon Balls.
 Preparation time 30 minutes.